 For more information about creating animations with Maverick Model 3D, see the Animations section of the introduction.

 To create a new animation, select <New Animation> in the animation name drop down box.
-It will prompt you for an animation name.
-The prompt will also allow you specify if the animation is a skeletal animation or a frame animation.
+It will prompt you for an animation name and if the animation is a skeletal animation or a frame animation.
+The prompt will also allow you specify the frame count, frames per-second, and loop setting.

-The X button will delete the current animation (there is a confirmation prompt).
+The Delete button will delete the current animation (there is a confirmation prompt).

 The Frames Spin Box will change the frame count of the current animation.
 You can use the up and down arrows, or type the number directly in the box.